 Buying Sodium Percarbonate.

-Sodium percarbonate comes in the form of free flowing tiny granules and is classed as technical grade 100% pure.
+Sodium percarbonate comes in the form of free flowing tiny granules and is classed as technical grade.
 It is usually shipped in polyurethane bags or a plastic tub.
-The label is often generic as the granules have so many uses but mostly sold as home brewing bottle sanitiser or clothes washing stain remover.
-Sodium percarbonate is mostly sold by independent suppliers through Ebay or Amazon and a few online trade suppliers.
+The label is often generic as the granules have so many uses, it can be sold as deck cleaner, bottle sanitiser or stain remover but it is all the same stuff.
+Sodium percarbonate is sold by independent suppliers through Amazon.

 What’s the Best Way to Kill Moss on Tarmac and Roofs?